Charles Wilbert Snow: Politician

 Soon after settling in Middletown, Snow became involved in local Democratic Party politics and eventually state politics as an ally of Governor Wilbur Cross, retired Dean of Yale University.
 In 1944 there was a move to nominate Snow for governor, but it came apart at the convention, and he was nominated for lieutenant governor on a ticket headed by former Governor Robert Hurley.
 Hurley lost badly to Wesleyan graduate Raymond E. Baldwin, but Snow took the post of lieutenant governor.
 Two years later he took the gubernatorial nomination from Chester Bowles and Thomas Dodd in a last minute surprise that left The Hartford Courant with a first page headline that read: "Bowles Nominated.
 The Professor Slinks Back to the Cloistered Halls of Wesleyan."
 He ended up losing to then Wesleyan President James L. McConaughy in an unusually gentlemanly race.
 Governor Baldwin had won the race for the U.S. Senate over former Governor Cross and resigned as governor on December 27, 1946.
-That gave Snow thirteen days to serve as governor before McConaughey's inauguration on January 8, 1947.
+That gave Snow thirteen days to serve as governor before McConaughy's inauguration on January 8, 1947.
 His last effort in state politics was a run for the U.S. Senate in 1950.